Caleb9/SynologyPhotosUtil/README.md

   leading "S"), i.e. under `photo` shared folder in `shared_space_folder`.
-* In case of IMG\_3333.jpeg the physical location of the file is inaccessible for my\_user.
-This happens e.g. when there are other NAS users having *provider* access to "My Album" and they added photos from folders to which my\_user does not have access.
+* In case of IMG\_3333.jpeg the physical location of the file is inaccessible to my\_user.
+This happens e.g. when there are other NAS users having *provider* access to "My Album" and they added photos from their personal space.
+Another possibility is that "My Album" has been created by another user and shared with my\_user - depending on permissions, some or all of the photo locations may be inaccessible for my\_user.
 These photos are listed at the end of the output.

 ## TODO

-* Query albums that user is not owner of, but has access to
 * Add add-photo-to-album command
 * Add optional debug information
 * Add export to Synology Photos folder command